-Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
+• Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-The roof is pitched and laid in plain concrete tiles with tiled ridging and hips.
-Access to the roof void was via a hatch in the hallway ceiling.
-There is a loft ladder and a light fitted.
-The roof void is partially floored and is insulated.
-Rainwater fittings Visually inspected with the aid of binoculars where 3 appropriate.
+The roof is pitched and laid in lightweight asbestos tiles with tiled ridging.
+There is a rear dormer window projection clad with plastic weatherboarding having a low pitched felt section.
+Access to the apex void was via a hatch in the front bedroom ceiling.
+There was a head and shoulders inspection only.
+This area is insulated.
+Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
 The gutters and downpipes are of PVC.
 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The main walls appear to be of cavity brick construction externally roughcast.
-Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
+The main walls are of stone construction, painted at the rear.
+Windows, external doors and joinery Internal and external doors were opened and closed where keys were available. where keys were available.
+Random windows were opened and closed where where keys were available.
+Random windows were opened and closed where possible. where keys were available.
 Random windows were opened and closed where possible.
+Doors and windows were not forced open. where keys were available.
+Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-The front and rear entrance doors are timber and glazed.
+The front and rear entrance doors are UPVC double glazed.
 The windows are UPVC sealed unit double glazed of casement design.
-External decorations Visually inspected.

-Conservatories / porches Visually inspected.
-The sun porch is of non traditional construction having timber weatherboarding panelled walls.
-There is a flat felt roof.
+There are some timber double glazed roof External decorations where keys were available.
+Random windows were opened and closed where possible.
+Doors and windows were not forced open.
+The front and rear entrance doors are UPVC double glazed.
+The windows are UPVC sealed unit double glazed of casement design.
+There are some timber double glazed roof l., Conservatories / porches Visually inspected.
+There is a porch at the rear of stone, brick and polycarbonate construction.
+It is a basic structure.
 Communal areas None.
-Garages and permanent outbuildings There is no garage and no permanent outbuildings.
+Garages and permanent outbuildings There is no garage and there are no permanent outbuildings.
 Outside areas and boundaries Visually inspected.
-There are garden grounds to the front, side and rear of the property bounded by stone and concrete block walls and hedging.
+There is an area of garden ground to the rear of the property bounded by timber fencing and stone walls.
+Our inspection was restricted as it was overgrown.
 Ceilings Visually inspected from floor level.
-The ceilings are of timber lath and plaster.
+The ceilings appear to be mainly of plasterboard.
 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-The internal walls are a mix of plaster on the hard and timber stud and plasterboard.
+The internal walls are of plasterboard.
 Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
 Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
 Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
-The floors are of suspended timber construction, part concrete.
-The property was fully furnished and the floors were covered throughout and accordingly our view of the floor timbers/surfaces was greatly restricted.
-We were unable to locate an access hatch to any sub floor areas which may exist.
+The floors at ground floor level are of concrete construction with a tiled finish.
+The attic floors are of suspended timber.
+The floors were covered throughout and accordingly our view of the floor timbers/surfaces was greatly restricted.